josh-lim1234/Project-3/peer-review.md

 + Reviewer's name: Josh Lim
 + Reviwee's name: Sean Lim
-+ URL to Reviewe's P3 Github Repo URL: *<https://github.com/example/p3>*
++ URL to Reviewe's P3 Github Repo URL: *https://github.com/seanlimxD/p3*

-*Answer the following questions in regards to the student's project you are reviewing.
-REMOVE THE INSTRUCTIONS FOR EACH PROMPT when complete.
-We should only see YOUR ANSWERS.*

 ## 1. Interface
 Address as many of the following points as applicable:

-+ What are your initial impressions of the site interface?
 + The site has a simple design that can be easily understood.
-+ Were there any parts of the interface that you found confusing, or did not work as you expected?
 + The age does not seem to have much effect on the output.
-+ Were there any parts of the interface that you thought worked notably well?
 + All the parts of the interface worked as intended, I did not encounter any problems.
-+ Do you have any suggestions for improvements on the interface?
 + The age should have more effect on the overall output.